daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-26.markdown

 ---
 date: "2020-11-13"
-title: "The .NET Stacks #26: Let's party, .NET 5 is official"
+title: "The .NET Stacks #26: .NET 5 has arrived, let's party"
 tags: [dotnet-stacks]
 comments: false
 ---

 ![Newsletter image]({{ site.url }}{{ site.baseurl }}/THE .NET STACKS.png)

+Happy Monday, everybody!
+I hope you have a wonderful week.

+We've just got two things in today's newsletter: the craziness of .NET Conf and the weekly roundup across the .NET community.

-# 🥳.NET 5 is really here
+# 🥳.NET 5 has arrived

 Well, we made it: .NET 5 is [officially here](https://devblogs.microsoft.com/dotnet/announcing-net-5-0).
 This week, Microsoft showed off their hard work during three busy days of .NET Conf—and with it, some [swag](https://www.dotnetconf.net/swag) including my new [default Visual Studio Code theme](https://marketplace.visualstudio.com/items?itemName=dotnetconfteam.dotnet-purple-theme).
 I'm starting to wonder if overhyping Blazor is possible—as great as it is, I wish Microsoft would dial it back a bit.